 I am immensely passionate about the arts and the work I undertake with others.
-My previous ten years experience in the youth sector has taught me an amazing amount about myself, others and creativity.
-I have experienced an extensive array of creative projects, workshops, events and therapeutic application of art.
+My previous twelve years experience in the youth and community arts sector has taught me an amazing amount about myself, others and creativity.
+More recently (over the last five years) working as a freelancer on a wide array of creative projects and workshops delivering to people of all ages.

 I am a free thinker and positive individual and my boundless enthusiasm allows me to affect others around me in a positive way.
 I pride myself on being a diverse character with an almost endless supply of energy and passion.
 This energy is applied to all the creative projects I plan, facilitate or deliver.
 My broad range of experience and artistic skills within many art forms is one of my greatest strengths.
 I can call upon these endless ideas and apply them to a project allowing me to inspire and inform others.

-My experience includes working with a diverse range of young people and issues, including those with;
+My experience includes working with a diverse range of people and issues, including those with;

 - Additional needs and disabilities

 - Self-esteem and confidence issues